sudoheader/sudoheader.github.io/index.md

 And [vim](https://vim.org) but I have grown accustomed to using [VSCodium](https://vscodium.com/) --- a FOSS implementation of VSCode.
 With vim keybindings of course.

 Install the Python extension from Microsoft.
+Try out the [Material Icon Theme](https://github.com/PKief/vscode-material-icon-theme) and [Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme) or the theme I currently use [HackTheBox](https://marketplace.visualstudio.com/items?itemName=silofy.hackthebox).

 ### Arch Linux Install